 If you don’t have additional health coverage, including Medicaid, Veterans Administration benefits, TRICARE, or health benefits from an employer, you need to buy it.
 There are several types of additional coverage that you can get:

-- Medicare Supplement Insurance
+- Part C: Medicare Advantage Private Health Insurance

-- Medicare Prescription Drug Insurance
+- Part D: Medicare Prescription Drug Coverage

-- Medicare Advantage Private Health Insurance
+- Medigap: Medicare Supplement Insurance

-- Individual Dental Insurance
+- Dental Insurance for Seniors